giridhar7632/MemoryGame/README.md

 ## Hacking

-It's your turn for customize.
+It's your turn to customize.
 * Use your creativing and go wild with the styles.
 You can use desired theme, and create different card games.
 * The game consists of an even number of cards, you can add different levels with the different dimensions of the board, eg:- 3 x 4, 4 x 4, 6 x 4, etc.
 * For more functionality of the game, you can add timer, track the number of moves.